londelidess/MakotoDoiPortofolio/README.md

 ## Features
 Responsive Design: This portfolio is built to be viewed on all device sizes, from mobiles to desktops.

 Skills Showcase: Demonstrates proficiency in HTML, CSS, JavaScript, and more.

-Projects Section: A collection of notable projects, complete with source code and live demo links.
+Projects Section: A collection of notable projects completed with a live demo link s.
 Contact Form: A working form for potential clients or employers to reach out.

 Technologies Used
 HTML5
 CSS3